Correcting non-independent and non-identically distributed errors with surface codes: Overview of the surface code

 and, by construction, obey

 Stabilizers~\eqref{eq:CSS_stabilizers} are measured throughout the computation and the result of their measurement, also called the error syndrome, indicates which error has occurred.
 We note that stabilizer measurement is itself a process prone to errors and the measurement apparatus can in principle return incorrect eigenvalues.
 In such a case, repetitive extraction of syndromes is necessary to define the correct syndrome configuration.
 Here we restrict our analysis to a simpler case of perfect syndrome measurements and only consider errors that occur in data qubits.
+The code tailoring techniques introduced in this paper only require single-qubit Clifford rotations on data qubits.
+Since no additional multi-qubit operations are involved, such code tailoring does not introduce additional error propagation paths between the qubits of the code.
+Hence, the gain in performance observed for perfect stabilizer measurement will preserve on the fault-tolerant regime too.

-For the CSS surface code defined according to Eq.~\eqref{eq:CSS_stabilizers}, a single-qubit $X$~($Z$) error commutes with all star~(plaquette) stabilizers and therefore only creates pairs of defects, or anyons, in the primal~(dual) sub-lattice.
+For the CSS surface code defined according to Eq.~\eqref{eq:CSS_stabilizers}, a single-qubit $X$~($Z$) error commutes with all star~(plaquette) stabilizers and therefore only creates pairs of defects, or anyons, in the dual~(primal) sub-lattice.
 Decoding is performed by finding the most probable chains of errors corresponding to a measured syndrome.
 The most commonly used decoder is based on the MWPM algorithm.
 It first constructs an input graph by assigning each measured defect a vertex, with weighted edges corresponding to chains of errors connecting two defects.
-Assuming that single-qubit $X$ and $Z$ errors occur with equal probability $p$, weights $w_{i,j}\geq 0$ between vertices $i,j\in L$ are chosen according to
+Assuming that single-qubit $X$ and $Z$ errors occur with equal probability $p$, weights $w_{i,j}\geq 0$ between vertices $i,j$ are chosen according to

 where

 is the probability of connecting two stabilizers that have horizontal distance $l_x$ and vertical distance $l_z$ by the shortest chain of single-qubit errors.
 Substituting Eq.~\eqref{eq:prob_css} into Eq.~\eqref{eq:weight_css} and ignoring a common coefficient $-\log(p)>0$, the edges of the input graph are weighted according to the \emph{Manhattan distance}